-Declared as a global emergency by the World Health Organization (WHO), the novel Coronavirus has made its way to more than 25 countries across the globe.
-With more than 24,000 people infected globally and a current death toll of 490 (accurate at the time of publishing), it was first detected in December 2019 in the city of Wuhan, China.
+Declared as a global emergency by the World Health Organization (WHO), the novel Coronavirus (COVID-19) has made its way to more than 203 countries across the globe.
+With more than 930,000 people infected globally and a current death toll of more than 47,000 (accurate as of 2 April 2020), it was first detected in December 2019 in the city of Wuhan, China.
 As borders are closed and scientists race to create a vaccine, the world continues life with a hopeful prayer.

 If you’re traveling during this precarious hour, take caution and keep these travel safety tips in mind.